astro648/Arduino-Programming/11 LED Remote Control + Print Status on LCD/README.txt

 Ultrasonic sensor is not used.
+Script has documentation on how the code works.